InstituteforDiseaseModeling/idmtools/docs/faq/index.md

 A: No!
 Use `pip install idmtools[platform]` to install only what you need.
 See [Installation Guide](../getting-started/installation.md).

-### Q: Do I need login to Docker Hub or Github Container Registry?
+### Q: Do I need login to Docker Hub or GitHub Container Registry?

 A: No, all docker images are public unless you want to push your docker image to Github Container Registry which is idmtools default docker registry.

 ## Usage